Foursome (2016 TV series): Plot

-Andie (Jenn McAllister) is a sophomore in high school in San Bernardino who has trouble with dating, because her older brother Alec (Logan Paul) does not want her to date anyone.
-Andie's three best high school friends: Dakota, a high school senior, Tiffany, Alec's girlfriend/college student and Imogen, Andie's homeschooled neighbors decide to help Andie with her dating problems, so Andie can freely go on dates without her brother stepping in to try and stop her.
+Andie is a sophomore in high school in San Bernardino who has trouble with dating, because her older brother Alec does not want her to date anyone.
+Andie's three best high school friends: Dakota, a high school senior, Courtney, Alec's girlfriend/college student and Imogen, Andie's homeschooled neighbors decide to help Andie with her dating problems, so Andie can freely go on dates without her brother stepping in to try and stop her.